Back to Home

 • For Negative Reviews:

-Respond quickly (within 24-48 hours), apologize sincerely and take responsibility, offer to resolve the issue offline with contact information, keep your tone professional regardless of the review's tone, and never argue or make excuses publicly.
+Respond quickly (within 24 hours is now the standard for urgent response), apologize sincerely and take responsibility, offer to resolve the issue offline with contact information, keep your tone professional regardless of the review's tone, and never argue or make excuses publicly.

 The velocity of reviews matters too.
 Getting reviews consistently (even a few per week) signals to Google that your business is active and relevant, which positively impacts rankings.